Zdravko Pečar

-Zdravko Pečar (born January 12, 1950 in Maribor, Maribor, Slovenia, Yugoslavia) is a retired Yugoslav discus thrower.
-He competed for his home country in the 1972 Olympics.
+Zdravko Pečar (12 January 1950 – 2 April 2025) was a Slovene discus thrower.
+He competed for Yugoslavia in the 1972 Summer Olympics.
 While competing for Brigham Young University he won the 1974 NCAA Championships.

 Following his throwing career he also wrote a doctoral dissertation on artificial intelligence at the University of Maribor.

+Pečar died following a long illness on 2 April 2025, at the age of 75.